matrix-nio/matrix-nio/README.md

 nio is a multilayered [Matrix](https://matrix.org/) client library.
-The underlying base layer doesn't do any network IO on its own, but on top of that is a full fledged batteries-included asyncio layer using [aiohttp](https://github.com/aio-libs/aiohttp/).
+The underlying base layer doesn't do any network IO on its own, but on top of that is a full-fledged batteries-included asyncio layer using [aiohttp](https://github.com/aio-libs/aiohttp/).
 File IO is only done if you enable end-to-end encryption (E2EE).